 PTFE products are best for lubrication of rubber.
 They provide a thin, hard layer that protects best against the accumulation of dust and dirt.

 Non-acid rust remover products will safely remove rust from metal tools and equipment.
 They do not contain harsh acids that will damage surfaces, but instead are based on chelation chemistry.
 The chelates are materials that react with rust and only rust.
 These products may take a little longer to work but will not harm the surrounding parts, trim, gaskets or painted surfaces and are safer because they maintain a neutral pH.
 Once the rust is removed, you can quickly apply a film of lubricant or corrosion inhibitor.

-Abe Lincoln once said that if he had six hours to cut down a tree, he would spend the first four sharpening the ax.
-Time is money, and making a small investment in the correct products will help you get your projects done on time and on budget.
+Abraham Lincoln once said that if he had 6 hours to cut down a tree, he would spend the first 4 sharpening the ax.
+Time is money and making a small investment in the correct products will help you get your projects done on time and on budget.

 Regular maintenance — like keeping things clean and organized during the course of construction — is challenging, but it’s easier than you think.
 Lubricant products fit easily into your work truck or toolbox and taking the time to spray a piece of working equipment to maintain its condition requires much less effort than repairing it if it’s broken.
 You can’t afford to buy new tools just because the ones you own have been neglected.
 If you take care of your tools, they will take care of you.